Resilience - Yes

 Frequently Asked Questions

-When you start working with an online therapist, you may feel nervous about meeting someone new.
+When you start working with a counsellor or psychotherapist, you may feel nervous about meeting someone new.
 The therapeutic relationship is very important for success, and I create a safe, non-judgmental space to support you.
 Online sessions are a very convenient way of undergoing therapy, where you can find a quiet, comfortable space to be fully at ease.

 What happens during our initial consultation and after that?

-After you fill out the contact form, I will contact you to schedule an initial 15-minute FREE Zoom consultation, where we will discuss what issues you are experiencing and your goals for therapy.
+After you fill out the contact form, I will contact you via email to schedule an initial 15-minute FREE Zoom consultation, where we will discuss what issues you are experiencing and your potential goals for therapy.
 You can also ask me any questions about the therapy process.
-After your initial consultation, we can book your first in-depth online session.
+After your initial consultation, we can book your first in-depth session.

 Before we start working together, I would like you to have the opportunity to read the therapy agreement to ensure your autonomy as a client is maintained and you are clear about the therapy you are to undertake.